cowhorse7/startup/notes.md

 &nbsp = non-breaking space character. will add a space when typed

+JavaScript Object Notation (JSON): can be converted to and from Javascript (but does not require JS to be processed)
+ex: let o = {number=1,value="carrot",features=['orange','root']};
-JavaScript Object Notation (JSON): can be converted to and from Javascript A JS obj reps a collection of name-value pairs referred to as properties JS Objects (not to be confused with your avg obj) can be created with the new operator/keyword Object-literal syntax allows you to provide initial composition of obj creating a class signifies intent to create a reusable component Classes have an explicit constructor properties and functions of classes can be made private with a '#' in front
+A JS obj reps a collection of name-value pairs referred to as properties JS Objects (not to be confused with your avg obj) can be created with the new operator/keyword Object-literal syntax allows you to provide initial composition of obj creating a class signifies intent to create a reusable component can add new properties to a JS obj dynamically, or after defining it Classes have an explicit constructor properties and functions of classes can be made private with a '#' in front
     ->use the # every time you reference it, as well